minerllabs/basalt_intro_track_2022_competition_submission_template/README.md

-# NeurIPS 2022: MineRL BASALT Competition Starter Kit
+# NeurIPS 2022: MineRL BASALT Competition Intro Track Starter Kit

 [![Discord](https://img.shields.io/discord/565639094860775436.svg)](https://discord.gg/BT9uegr)

-This repository is the main MineRL BASALT 2022 Competition **submission template** (only for the "basalt" track")!
+This repository is the MineRL BASALT 2022 Competition Intro Track **submission template**.

-There will be a separate submission template for the "intro" track of the competition.

-MineRL BASALT is a competition on solving human-judged tasks.
-The tasks in this competition do not have a pre-defined reward function: the goal is to produce trajectories that are judged by real humans to be effective at solving a given task.
+MineRL BASALT Intro Track is designed to help you get familiar with the submission system and MineRL.
+Your task is to create an agent which can obtain a diamond shovel, starting from a random, fresh world.

 See [the homepage](https://minerl.io/basalt/) of the competition for further details.